Why It’s Time To Trade Your Lip Filler For A Lip Lift

 So, what's behind the surge?
 The lip lift, a far-from-new but largely under-the-radar surgical procedure, is breaking the bee-sting barrier with permanent results that are customizable and appear naturally full with nary a "trout mouth" or "duck lip" in sight.

-“In-office lip lifts are super hot right now,” says Philly-based board certified facial plastic surgeon Jason Bloom.
+“In-office lip lifts are super hot right now,” says Philadelphia-based board certified facial plastic surgeon Jason Bloom, MD.
 “Surgeons have really perfected the technique so that lips are actually rolled out and rejuvenated.”

 For the uninitiated, the lip surgery raises the edges of the lips (a.k.a the vermilion border), causing the pout to look larger and plusher.
 “You’re essentially releasing the red part of your top lip that lies underneath, so the upper lip looks fuller and bee-stung,” says Dr. Bloom.